tueftler/doget/README.md

 $ doget build -t [tag] .
 ```

-This will resolve traits, downloading if necessary, and pass on the created Dockerfile to *docker build*.
+This will resolve traits, downloading if necessary, and pass on the created Dockerfile (*and any command line options*) to `docker build`.

 ## Using traits